Author: Shermaine Liu

-Supply chain executives have a love-hate relationship with inventory.
+Without a doubt, supply chain executives have a conflicting relationship with inventory.
 On the one hand, they want to keep stock to ensure they are able to always satisfy demand and avoid stock-outs.
 On the other hand, they want to minimize the amount of the stock they have as it ties up capital.
 This, I suppose, is the nature of inventory: you hate it, but you can’t live without it!

 I can see the rationale for each of the two sides of the issue – stock minimization and stockpiling.

 On the stock minimization side, the argument is that stock is a liability from a financial perspective.
 Companies often invest a significant amount of money in inventory, and then simply store it in a warehouse.
 This means that inventory (if it’s not sold) can be a major source of expenditure and debt, and at the same time a loss of financial investments that could have been realized if the capital had not been tied to inventory.
 Companies should thus strive to minimize the amount of stock they hold – keeping this as close to zero as possible.

 The other side of the argument is that stock is a source of potential profits.
 Companies need enough inventory to be able to consistently fulfill market demand and generate revenue, and should therefore build up and store a healthy amount of stock.
 Opting not to stockpile inventory can lead to stock-outs and missed sales opportunities – which can take a tremendous toll on the bottom line.
 This “fear of missing out” on potential profits is why many companies – although they complain about the costs of inventory – don’t dare to lower their stock levels.

 Although both arguments have some validity, the ultimate solution to the “Inventory Optimization” is not stockpiling or stock minimization, and both approaches (if they are not executed in an intelligent and strategic manner) can have a devastating financial impact (leaving companies with too much or not enough stock).